tilleul/apple2/applesoft/nfs/general/04_avoid_integer_variables.md

 - then, if it's needed, they are converted to integers either on 2-bytes or 1-byte
 - then, their limits are validated, throwing an ILLEGAL QUANTITY ERROR if their value is out of bounds

 It means, you **don't need** to convert floats to integers when using numeric expressions with Applesoft instructions as Applesoft will do the conversion for you.
-You don't need `INT` and you don't need to use integer variables as arguments.
+You don't need to use `INT` and you don't need to use integer variables for arguments/parameters.

 This is true for `PEEK`, `POKE`, `CALL`, `HTAB`, `VTAB`, `PLOT`, `HPLOT`, `SCRN`, `VLIN`, `HLIN`, `(X)DRAW`, `PDL` to name a few.

 This is also true for `ROT=`, `SCALE=`, `HCOLOR=`, `COLOR=` and even `SPEED=`, `LOMEM:` and `HIMEM:` !

-It even applies for string-related instructions: `LEFT$`, `MID$`, `RIGHT$` and `CHR$`.
+It even applies for numeric parameters used in string-related instructions: `LEFT$`, `MID$`, `RIGHT$` and `CHR$`.

 It applies for dimensioning arrays with `DIM` (e.g. `N=123.456: DIM A(N)` works).